Basic research

-Basic research, also called pure research or fundamental research, is a type of scientific research with the aim of improving scientific theories for better understanding and prediction of natural or other phenomena.
-In contrast, applied research uses scientific theories to develop technology or techniques which can be used to intervene and alter natural or other phenomena.
+Basic research, also called pure research, fundamental research, basic science, or pure science, is a type of scientific research with the aim of improving scientific theories for better understanding and prediction of natural or other phenomena.
+In contrast, applied research uses scientific theories to develop technology or techniques, which can be used to intervene and alter natural or other phenomena.
 Though often driven simply by curiosity, basic research often fuels the technological innovations of applied science.
 The two aims are often practiced simultaneously in coordinated research and development.

-In addition to innovations, basic research also serves to provide insight into nature around us and allows us to respect its innate value.
-The development of this respect is what drives conservation efforts.
-Through learning about the environment, conservation efforts can be strengthened using research as a basis.
-Technological innovations can unintentionally be created through this as well, as seen with examples such as kingfishers' beaks affecting the design for high speed bullet train in Japan.
+In addition to innovations, basic research serves to provide insights and public support of nature, possibly improving conservation efforts.
+Technological innovations may influence engineering concepts, such as the beak of a kingfisher influencing the design of a high-speed bullet train.

 Overview

 Basic research advances fundamental knowledge about the world.
 It focuses on creating and refuting or supporting theories that explain observed phenomena.
 Pure research is the source of most new scientific ideas and ways of thinking about the world.
 It can be exploratory, descriptive, or explanatory; however, explanatory research is the most common.

 Basic research generates new ideas, principles, and theories, which may not be immediately utilized but nonetheless form the basis of progress and development in different fields.
 Today's computers, for example, could not exist without research in pure mathematics conducted over a century ago, for which there was no known practical application at the time.
 Basic research rarely helps practitioners directly with their everyday concerns; nevertheless, it stimulates new ways of thinking that have the potential to revolutionize and dramatically improve how practitioners deal with a problem in the future.